 But most people just stop here for an hour or two before boarding their domestic flight to either the capital Nuuk or to Illiusut on the north.

-The only tourist that sticks around Kangerlussuaq is one that wants to visit The Greenland Ice Sheet, is heading to do the Arctic Circle Trail Hike or someone who hasn’t done their homework and didn’t know they had to book a domestic flight to get to anywhere else on Greenland, since there´s no road between Kangerlussuaq and any other parts of the country.
+Or the ones heading to do the Arctic Circle Trail Hike or someone who hasn’t done their homework and didn’t know they had to book a domestic flight to get to anywhere else on Greenland since there´s no road between Kangerlussuaq and any other parts of Greenland.

-Unfortunately, it also snowed, even in July on the day I went to visit the Ice Sheet, so I didn’t get to experience its full glory and beauty.
+Unfortunately, it also snowed, even in July, on the day I went to visit the Ice Sheet, so I didn’t get to experience its full glory and beauty.

 But the cold weather prevented the notorious Greenland mosquito from being around on the first two days of my hike, so the bad weather was actually a good thing in the end.

-It´s popular to camp close to the glacier because of the facilities here that include a few toilets and benches.
+It´s fashionable to camp close to the glacier because of the facilities here that include a few toilets and benches.
 It is active, advancing 25 m (82 ft) every year, and a few parts broke off during my short stay here.

 When finally reaching the ice sheet, will you first be met by “hills” of sand and rocks that you have to cross over a well-tread path before reaching the proper ice after 10 min of walking.

 Overall the day trip was good even though the weather ended up being awful; If I could have been luckier and had sun, the trip would have been amazing.
-Better luck next time I guess.
+Better luck next time, I guess.

 Additional Information For Kangerlussuaq.

-The Old Camp is three old American Military Barracks now turned into a guesthouse, the location is a bit outside of the “center” about 2km west of the Airport, but the guest house offers free Airport transfer.
+The Old Camp is three old American Military Barracks now turned into a guesthouse, the location is a bit outside of the “centre” about 2km west of the Airport, but the guest house offers free Airport transfer.
 The room offers great heating, a common kitchen with breakfast included and four clean bathrooms.

-What To Wear: Warm Clothes!
-Even during the month of July did I experience cold snow like I mentioned a few times already, during my night in Kangerlussuaq the temperature dropped to only 2+ Celsius/35,6 Fahrenheit.
+What To Wear Warm Clothes!
+Even during the month of July did I experience cold snow like I mentioned a few times already; during my night in Kangerlussuaq, the temperature dropped to only 2+ Celsius/35,6 Fahrenheit.

-More Information: For all other information about Greenland, read This Post, where I explain everything from the cost of living, to internet accessibility and transportation around Greenland.
+More Information: For all other information about Greenland, read This Post, where I explain everything from the cost of living to internet accessibility and transportation around Greenland.